-Spillman will release his first novel, The DeVine Devils, in September with accompanying soundtrack.
+Spillman released his first novel, The DeVine Devils, in September with an accompanying soundtrack.
 The music was written by Spillman with Nashville artist and songwriter Randy Montana, Hall of Fame songwriter Dean Dillon, and Clint Ingersoll, and recorded and produced by Spillman at his home studio.

 For a complete list of recorded songs written by Jeremy Spillman, click here.

 WHAT PEOPLE ARE SAYING

 The DeVine Devils is an exceptionally well-written and fantastically entertaining novel.

 Nonstop action, with two murderous heroes that Western fans will love.